 He had on a long black trench coat and I believe he had on a matching top hat as well if I remember correctly.
 I wish I could fully articulate how I felt when I saw him.
 I guess the closest I could compare it to is when you are a kid and you think you are not getting any Christmas presents but then you come down on Christmas day and you see all the gifts you wanted for the holidays.
 It was like that times ten.
 My heart was filled with so much love and I was just so damn excited to see him after so many years.
 I went right back to my 10-year-old self and said "Granddad!!!" and immediately hugged him.

 It was the warmest hug ever.

 After our lovely embrace, he joked about how young he looked compared to the last time I saw him.
-I must admit – my granddad was looking good out here in these heavenly streets.
-He was slimmer, had darker hair and lost all his wrinkles from the last time I saw him, similar to the picture on the left.
+I must admit - my granddad was looking good out here in these heavenly streets.
+He was slimmer, had darker hair and lost all his wrinkles from the last time I saw him, similar to the picture above.
 We both laughed at his funny joke and then suddenly, I woke up.

 With my eyes barely open, my mind began to race with happy thoughts and I felt much better than I did the night before.
 I truly believe my granddad made a special visit to give me what I prayed for - a hug and I am so thankful for the love he showed when I needed it the most.
 So I am sharing this story to let you know that the power of prayer is real and you never know who could be listening to answer it for you.